 Separation from family and familiar cultural patterns is often a very difficult and frustrating experience for international students.
 By helping our international students understand U.S. culture and offering friendship, volunteer hosts will ease the adjustment of our international students to Lock Haven and the United States.

 The IFP does not require volunteers to provide any type of financial support or housing, but simply to share their lives and culture with the students.
 You may choose to do this by inviting your student to your home, including them in special events, such as holiday celebrations or birthday parties; taking them shopping and to the movies; having coffee with them once a month, or just by giving them periodic calls on the telephone.

-If you are interested in being a volunteer host for the IFP, please complete the application form and return it to Mr. John Gradel at the IIS.
-If you would like further information, please contact the IIS at ext.
-2140.
+If you are interested in being a volunteer host for the IFP, please complete the application form and return it to Mr. John Gradel at the CGE.
+If you would like further information, please contact the CGE at 570-484-2140.

 Rosana Campbell, Director

 Center for Global Engagement